McGinn has goal, 3 assists and Canes beat Isles 7-4

 Carolina scored three more times in the third to make it a rout, including Lee Stempniak's goal 5:42 into the final period that broke a 4-4 tie.

 McGinn has scored in three straight games and has seven points overall in that span.
+Lindholm has five points in three games since returning from an upper-body injury and Staal ran his point streak to four straight.

+''Most important thing is they're doing it playing against everybody's best at home,'' Hurricanes coach Bill Peters said. ''They're taking on tough matchups each and every shift and more often than not, they win it.''

 Justin Faulk, Brett Pesce and Teuvo Teravainen also scored for Carolina.
 Cam Ward made 28 saves.